CineNest/CineNest.ai-github-repo/CONTRIBUTING.md

-# Contributing to CineFlow AI
+# Contributing to CineNest AI

 Thank you for your interest in contributing to CineFlow AI!
 We welcome all contributions, from bug reports to new features.